 This brings together all french referral centers taking care of children who died of unexpected infant death in France.
 This registry covers the entire French territory, including the overseas territories.

 In July 2020, a biocollection called “BioMIN” was associated with the data collection.
-This biocollection collects human biological samples (blood, stool, urine, cerebrospinal fluid and hair) from children who have died of SUID and for whom the parents have signed a consent form.
+This biocollection collects human biological samples (blood, stool, urine, cerebrospinal fluid and hair) from children who have died of SUDI and for whom the parents have signed a consent form.
 Samples are centralized once a year at the biological resource center of the Nantes University Hospital.

 Since January 2021, the French registry of SUDI has obtained a good evaluation (A for each criteria) by the Registry Evaluation Committee composed of INCA, Inserm and Santé Publique France.
 This recent evaluation will allow the development of national and international collaborations with research teams to advance knowledge in the field of SUDI.